cmbuckley/cmbuckley.github.io/_posts/2024-04-09-deep-links-to-github-actions-job-logs.md

 If you run this example, you might find that the URL step happens so quickly after the test step that the API response doesn't contain the previous step's result yet.
-You can either perform the API call a little later in the job, or add a small `sleep` before calling the API.
+You can either perform the API call a little later in the job, in a separate dependent job, or add a small `sleep` before calling the API.

 _Inspired by [Grant G's answer on Stack Overflow](https://stackoverflow.com/a/76681922/283078)._